-The DQA has published an Oral Healthcare Quality Dashboard capable of dynamicallygenerating reports based on analysis of DQA quality measures using Transformed Medicaid Statistical Information System (T-MSIS) Analytic Files (TAFs) from CMS, which contain state-level Medicaid and CHIP administrative eligibility and claims data.
+The DQA has published an Oral Healthcare Quality Dashboard with dynamically-generated reports of DQA quality measures that were calculated using Transformed Medicaid Statistical Information System (T-MSIS) Analytic Files (TAFs) from CMS, which contain state-level Medicaid and CHIP administrative eligibility and claims data.
 These reports are part of a research project titled "The State of Oral Healthcare Use, Quality and Spending: Findings from Medicaid and CHIP Programs," made possible through Data Use Agreement (DUA) RSCH-2020-55639 with CMS and are available on the DQA website.